 Favorably, the final construction cost came in below the estimate at $ 427,056.00.
 Costs were kept below the original bid by the career firefighter’s involvement.
 They were able to assist with the construction of walls, painting, and assistance in pulling wire for the power, cable, and phone.
 The completion date was November 5, 1999.

 Station 1 backup power is supplied by a 60Kw generator that was received sometime in 2003 after it was removed from the city police station.
-Air conditioning was added to improve the working & sleeping environment for the firefighters; being that the FD was the only building left in Enumclaw, at the time, to be without AC.
-In the summer of 2008, the firefighters finally were able to “sleep” comfortably.
+In 2007, air conditioning was added to improve the working & sleeping environment for the firefighters.

 In 2008, the latest station 1 upgrade was to replace the patched and leaking roof.
 It cost the department $163,600.09.
 This roof upgrade was long overdue and had been patched together for many years.